Does Noom Work? We Asked 7 Dietitians

 Veronica Rouse RD disagrees and states that although Noom Health Coaches aren’t required to be doctors or RDs, they do have some relevant expertise and experience, and are better-credentialed than the average weight loss app coach:

-While getting health advice from a coach with a relevant degree and experience is definitely better than getting health advice from someone without, we would recommend that people seeking long-term weight loss work only with an RD or MD, as they will have completed thousands of hours more specific training.
+While getting health advice from a coach with a relevant degree and experience is definitely better than getting health advice from someone without, we would recommend that individuals trying to lose weight work with an RD or MD, as they will have completed thousands of hours of medical training.

 Adhering to a rigid diet may be unsafe for certain people.
 “Noom is not safe for individuals who are at risk or have experienced disordered eating,” says Veronica.

-Because of the constant need for food categorization and negative associations with certain foods, she believes using the app could cause “long term physical and emotional health issues.”
+Because of food categorization requirements and negative associations with certain foods, she believes using the app could cause “long term physical and emotional health issues.”

 Sydney agrees, and explains that while she believes Noom is safe for most people, “I do not recommend it for those with more serious and sensitive medical conditions such as eating disorders.”